-Keep in mind that these calculations are based on your adjusted gross income, not your total income.
-Your AGI is what remains after you take any adjustments to income on the first page of Form 1040.
-You can find it on line 37 of your 2017 return so you'll know what you're dealing with before you start calculating your deductions.
+These calculations are based on your adjusted gross income, not your total income.
+Your AGI is what remains after you take certain adjustments to income on the first page of the 2017 Form 1040.
+A whole new 1040 went into effect in the 2018 tax year, and another new 1040 was introduced in 2019.
+Your AGI appears on line 37 on the first page of the 2017 version.

-For example, many work-related miscellaneous deductions were eliminated under the new tax law.
-Applying the Pease limitation to them no longer serves any purpose because they no longer exist.
+The TCJA resulted in a great many other tax code changes as well, and some of them make the elimination of the Pease limitation almost redundant.
+For example, many work-related miscellaneous deductions were eliminated under tax reform anyway.
+Applying the Pease limitation to them no longer serves any purpose because they don't exist.

-The TCJA also imposes a ceiling of $10,000 on the deduction of property, state and local taxes.
+- The TCJA also imposes a ceiling of $10,000 on the deduction of property, state, and local taxes.
 This limit applies to the total of all three when they’re added together.
-If you pay $20,000 in 2018, that extra $10,000 won’t do you any good at tax time—you can no longer claim it, at least not through 2025.
-This cap serves a similar purpose to that achieved by the Pease limitation—it limits this deduction for taxpayers who might find themselves paying in excess of $10,000 for these taxes.
+If you pay $20,000 in 2018, that extra $10,000 won’t do you any good at tax time—you can no longer claim it, at least not through 2025 when the TCJA potentially expires.
+This cap serves a similar purpose to that achieved by the Pease limitation.

-The mortgage interest deduction has been tweaked downward as well.
-It's now limited to $750,000 in acquisition debt for mortgages taken on after December 14, 2017.
+- The mortgage interest deduction has been tweaked downward as well.
+It's limited to $750,000 in acquisition debt for mortgages taken out after Dec.
+14, 2017.
 The limit used to be $1 million.
-Interest on many home equity loans has been eliminated from the equation.
+Interest on many home equity loans has been eliminated from the equation as well.
 So again, the Pease limitation would only limit a tax provision that the TCJA affected anyway.

-Congress apparently felt that the Pease limitation and some terms of the TCJA overlapped, serving the same purpose.
-Leaving the Pease limitation in place while simultaneously enacting the new tax law could have effectively limited some taxpayers twice.
+Congress apparently felt that the Pease limitation and these other terms of the TCJA overlapped, serving the same purpose.